Some Orlando parents say ‘don’t stop’ masks until small kids get vaccinated

 A small but vocal group of parents in Orlando, Florida, held a “don’t stop now” rally Monday to demand that young schoolchildren remain masked until they are vaccinated, as public school districts across the state prepare to drop COVID-19 mask mandates for students.

-The rally outside the offices of Orange County Public Schools, held by a group of parents who dubbed themselves “Mask Up OSPS,” called on school board officials to “keep masks in school” for six more weeks after the board’s mandate expires on Saturday.
+The rally outside the offices of Orange County Public Schools, held by a group of parents who dubbed themselves “Mask Up OCPS,” called on school board officials to “keep masks in school” for six more weeks after the board’s mandate expires on Saturday.

 On Facebook Sunday night, the group pledged to attend Tuesday’s weekly school board meeting to repeat its demand.